Cycling74/gen-workshop/README.md

 In order to build a VST/AU using gen~, a little bit of finesse is required.
 We make use of the Projucer in order to create an XCode project that builds the appropriate plugin.

 1. Download the Projucer (see https://juce.com).
-2. Copy the folder named JUCEPluginTemplate.
+2. In this directory, you will see a folder named JUCEPluginTemplate.
 Copy this folder any time you would like to build a new VST/AU using gen~.
-You may rename this folder.
+You should rename this folder.
-3. Open the file C74ProjucerGenPlugin.jucer.
+3. Within the copied folder, open the file C74ProjucerGenPlugin.jucer.
 4. Navigate to the Project Settings.

 ![Project Settings Image][001-project-settings]